-Municipalities in South Africa use integrated development planning as a method to plan future development in their areas and determine the best solutions to achieve sustainable long-term development.
-An Integrated Development Plan (IDP) is a strategic plan for an area that gives an overall framework for development.
+Municipalities in South Africa use Integrated Development Planning as a method to plan future development in their areas and determine the best solutions to achieve sustainable long-term development.
+An Integrated Development Plan (IDP) is a strategic plan for a municipal area that gives an overall framework for development.
 A municipal IDP provides a five year strategic programme of actions aimed at setting short, medium and long term strategic and budget priorities.
 The IDP therefore aligns the resources and the capacity of a municipality to its overall developmental aims and both informs and guides the municipal budget.
-An IDP is therefore a key instrument which municipalities use to provide vision, leadership and direction to all those involved in the development of a municipal area2.
+An IDP is therefore a key instrument which municipalities use to provide vision, leadership and direction to all those involved in the development of a municipal area 2.
 The IDP enables municipalities to use scarce resources most effectively and efficiently to accelerate service delivery.

-The 2017/22 Ephraim Mogale Local Municipalities IDP is a continuation of the drive towards the alleviation of poverty over the short-term and the elimination of endemic poverty over the medium-to long-term period.
-This IDP also focuses on the Presidential call around the alignment of the National Development Plan (NDP), Provincial Employment Growth and Development Plan (PEGDP) and the municipalities IDPs.
+The 2021/2022 Ephraim Mogale Local Municipality's IDP is a continuation of the drive towards the alleviation of poverty over the short-term and the elimination of endemic poverty over the medium-to long-term period.
+This IDP also focuses on the Presidential call around the alignment of the National Development Plan (NDP), Provincial Employment Growth and Development Plan (PEGDP) and the Municipalities IDPs nationwide.